 The bridal party (bridesmaids, groomsmen, flower girl, ring bearer) walks the aisle to the ceremony.

 The bride is announced by the blowing of a conch shell (or pu) to call the earth, sea, air and fire as witnesses.
+The loudness of the conch helps not only to call everyone to attention, but to help guests become fully present in the momentous and sacred occasion.
 Only then does the bride, who wears a flowing white gown and a crown of flowers known as a haku, begin her walk down the aisle as her groom turns toward her.

 Exchange of leis

-As the "Hawaiian Wedding Song" (Ke Kali Nei Au-"Waiting for Thee") is played on the ukulele and slack-key guitar and interpreted by hula dancers, the kahu leads the couple in a recitation of vows.
+As the "Hawaiian Wedding Song" (Ke Kali Nei Au-"Waiting for Thee") is played on the ukulele and slack-key guitar, interpreted by hula dancers, the kahu leads the couple in a recitation of vows.
+While the Hawaiian Wedding Song is the traditional choice for a ceremony, many modern celebrations implement other types of Hawaiian songs.
+A popular choice is the “Iz” (Israel Kamakawiwo’ole) version of “Somewhere Over the Rainbow” or other Hawaiian-style renditions of classic favorite wedding songs.

 Before the couple exchange rings, the kahu dips a koa wood bowl into the sea (koa wood, native to Hawaii, represents strength and integrity).
 A ti leaf, which represents prosperity and health, is dipped into the water and then sprinkled over the rings three times as the kahu recites a traditional chant.